 I’d suggest also serving the pasta with a really nice loaf of crusty warmed bread.
 Nothing beats mopping up a pasta sauce with bread and in the meantime, adding to your carb overload!

 For dessert – fresh cream, fresh berries, a few sprigs of mint and just a dusting of cocoa or grating of chocolate is all this recipe needs!
 The dessert speaks for itself!

 As well as giving you two delicious recipes, I also thought I’d make this post a little fun and give you some awesome date ideas!!!

-I’m making a conscious effort to have more exciting and creative dates this year, so I’ve put together 25 of my favorite date ideas!
-I love this idea, because these date ideas don’t have to be fancy or expensive, they’re just some fun ways of trying new things together!
+I’m making a conscious effort to have more exciting and creative dates this year, so I’ve put together 25 of my favourite date ideas!
+I love this idea because these date ideas don’t have to be fancy or expensive, they’re just some fun ways of trying new things together!

 Date Night Ideas:

 - Pack a picnic

 - Build a fort and camp inside